pearfalse/catamaran/README.md

 - Delete the certificate's row in `index`.
 - Optionally, roll the index back by changing the contents in `serial`.
 Not recommended if you have already distributed certificates with rewound serial numbers anywhere.

+# Notes on platform support

+If you're using intermediate certificates, server software *must* be able to offer all intermediates for iOS' web stack to be happy with it.
+If it only offers the leaf cert, it refuses to let you visit the website _at all_, even if you manually import the intermediate cert (iOS will correctly link it to an already imported/trusted root cert, but not to the isolated server cert).

 # Not currently supported